aramsimonyan1/forum/templates/Docker-commands.SQL-querys.md

+# To build an image of app with (example) my-forum-app name:
+  docker build -t my-forum-app .

+# Run the Docker container:
+  docker run -p 8080:8080 my-forum-app

+# Lists running containers
+  docker ps -q

+# Lists stopped containers
+  docker ps -a

+# Stops given container
+  docker stop CONTAINER ID

+# Removes given container
+  docker rm CONTAINER ID

+# Forcefully remove all containers (stopping them if necessary)
+  docker rm -f $(docker ps -a -q)

+# Lists docker images
+  docker image ls

+# Remove Specific Docker Images
+  docker rmi IMAGE_ID

+# Remove all images:
+  docker rmi $(docker images -q)

+# If you have dangling images (images without tags).
+You can remove them with:
+  docker image prune

-sqlite3 forum.db          # To start an SQLite shell.
-Once you are in the SQLite shell, .tables                   # Check the tables in your database .schema users             # Check the schema of your "users" table .exit                     # Exit the SQLite shell
+# To start an SQLite shell.
+Once you are in the SQLite shell,
+  sqlite3 forum.db

+# Check the tables in your database
+  .tables

+# Check the schema of your "users" table
+  .schema users

+# Exit the SQLite shell
+  .exit

 SELECT * FROM users;
 DELETE FROM users WHERE email IS NULL OR email = '';